arcee-ai/mergekit/docs/create_a_merge_method.md

 )
 ```

-This always returns a tensor.
-It accepts a method name or a method object, optional
+`merge_tensors` accepts a method name or a method object, optional
 `ids` for mapping-valued per-input parameters, a `name` for tensor metadata and error
 messages, and `dtype`/`out_dtype` controls. `base_index` refers to the input sequence,
 even when custom IDs are supplied.
 Use `merge_state_dicts` for checkpoint buffers.